JonathanDotCel/unirom8_bootdisc_and_firmware_for_ps1/README.md

         The build system is not functional on 64bit machines and I'm not chasing a moving target (e.g. LameGuy64 has a nice modern SDK, but it's not finished) So c:\psyq\urom\ is hard coded until further notice.
+		If you try to change it, you're going to have a miserable time.

 		See the main.c header for much more info.